oftheheadland/YelpCamp/README.md

 # YelpCamp

 YelpCamp is a project that was completed as a part of [Colt Steele's bootcamp](https://www.udemy.com/the-web-developer-bootcamp/).

-My version of YelpCamp has a few tweaks beyond what was coded in class.
+This project has been expanded beyond what was done in the course.

-# Setup

-Different setups are needed if you plan on using YelpCamp locally (or Cloud9) verus the Heroku + MongoLab setup.
-This is accomplished using enviornment variables.

-## Local/Cloud9 Setup
+## Local Setup

 Run the following commands in the terminal.
 Be sure to update information as necessary.